 b) by entering into legal agreements with Shine Lawyers and the company who is funding the Class Action; or

 Details of each of these options are set out in the Notice.

 What should I do if I have received a Notice?

 You should decide which of the above options you would like to choose.
 You may wish to seek legal advice from your own family lawyer or a lawyer that you choose in order to help you make this decision.

 What if I have further questions?

-If you have any questions about this Class Action, please email us at LCAWBC@westpac.com.au.
-Please note, however, that the Court's rules prevent us from providing you with any legal advice concerning the Notice or the Class Action, or from making any recommendation about what you should do in relation to the Notice or the Class Action generally.
+If you have any questions about this Class Action, you can email us at LCAWBC@westpac.com.au.
+Please note, however, that we cannot provide you with any legal advice concerning the Notice or the Class Action or make any recommendation about what you should do in relation to the Notice.
 Should you require advice about those matters you should seek your own legal advice.